 As a player, Sanford was a reserve quarterback for USC's 1973 and 1974 Rose Bowl teams (the 1974 team beat Ohio State for the national championship).
 He played free safety in 1976 when USC beat Michigan in the Rose Bowl and finished second in the nation.

-Sanford, born April 20, 1955, and his wife Melinda have two grown children, a daughter, Lindsay, and a son, Mike, Jr., who is currently the offensive coordinator at Notre Dame.
-Sanford, Jr., was Boise State's starting quarterback from 2001-04.
+Sanford, born April 20, 1955, and his wife Melinda have two grown children: a daughter, Lindsay, and a son, Mike, Jr., who is currently the offensive coordinator at Notre Dame.
+Sanford, Jr., was a Boise State quarterback from 2001-04.
 Mike and Melinda Sanford also have five grandchildren.